Cotton-spinning machinery: Break or open-end spinning

+Air-jet spinning

+Air-jet spinning is a modern yarn production method commercialized in the 1980s.
+It uses high-velocity compressed air to twist fibers into yarn.
+In this process, a fiber strand is drawn through a nozzle where air creates a vortex, wrapping fibers around a parallel core.
+This technique produces yarns with low hairiness and high production rates, making it suitable for applications requiring smooth, uniform yarns.

 DREF friction spinning

 Further processes

 For many purposes, the threads as spun by the ring frame or the mule are ready for the manufacturer; but where extra strength or smoothness is required, as in threads for sewing, crocheting, hosiery, lace and carpets; also where multicoloured effects are needed, as in Grandrelle, or some special form of irregularity, as in corkscrewed, and knopped yarns, two or more single threads are compounded and twisted together.
 This operation is known as "doubling".